Word Up! (album)

-Word Up! is an album by American funk group Cameo, released in 1986.
+Word Up! is the 13th studio album by American funk group Cameo, released in 1986.
 The album reached number 1 on the Top R&B/Hip-Hop Albums chart, number 8 on the Billboard Pop Albums chart, and was certified Platinum by the RIAA for sales of over 1 million copies.
 It took Cameo to their highest level of popularity, and solidified them as one of the most successful bands of the 1980s.
 The album includes three of their biggest hit singles, "Word Up!", "Candy", and "Back and Forth".